Madmaheshwar

 At Madhyamaheshwar Temple entire village shows their presence at the evening aarti performed at the temple and the guests are greeted.
 One can feel the spiritual vibes in the proximity of the temple.
 The locals refer Madhyamaheshwar to as Madhamaheshwar which literally means the Drunken god.

-In 2025, the temple of Madmaheshwar opened for pilgrims on 21 May 2025.
+In 2026, the temple of Madmaheshwar will be opened for pilgrims on 21 May 2026.
 Here is the tentative step wise step guide of the last year's Gate opening process of Madhyamaheshwar temple.

 • The Doli of lord Madhyamaheshwar will start its journey on the 19 May from Omkareshwar temple of Ukhimath.